Rules

 - OPEN Division: Teams can use the provided 30 ohm loads or any loads they wish.

-In the low, medium and high speed tunnels, teams cannot change the load during test.
-In the super tunnel, team can actively adjust loads during the test.
+In the low, medium and high speed tunnels, teams cannot change the load during the test.
+In the super tunnel, teams can actively adjust loads during the test.

 POWER CONDITIONING